 Finding the Titanic was a major technological effort and investment.
 What incentive do salvors have to go all in on such risks?
-The public benefits immensely from the archeological recovery of lore.
+The public benefits from the archeological recovery of lore.
 Individual careers can be made, too.
 But is it enough?
 When the exclusive salvor in possession of the Titanic shipwreck came up with artifacts technically abandoned under age-old maritime and property doctrines, it expected to recoup its investment.
 A skein of conflicting property law concepts in the common, international and constitutional domains came into relevance.
 The matter was resolved before a U.S. Circuit Court of Appeals.

 New Orleans gets its character from a few sources, like the lay of swamps, rivers and mud.
 But its people are the true prize.
-One of them is Sister Helen Prejean, who has been fighting the death penalty for decades, and still is.
+One of them is Sister Helen Prejean, who has been fighting the death penalty for decades.
 She writes best-selling books about her work, which include several compelling case studies.
 Her mission is charitable in nature, so when I was asked to establish the nonprofit media entity holding rights to the Academy Award winning Dead Man Walking for her group of advocates, I gladly undertook the work pro deo.

 Jong’lwazi is a novel about the maturation of a young man navigating political schism in his rural South African village circa 1960s; when apartheid most acutely took root; when his region was being carved out of the Union-cum-Republic for a new sovereignty premised on lingo-ethnic genealogy; and when certain processes of democracy were novel if not indigenous.
 There manifests a parochial dispute over the failure of primogeniture (chiefdom of Mthonjana) that is of political value to the urban power vacuum (based in Mthatha), which is under competing pressures from a national tide (reconstituted as the Republic of South Africa) and international opposition (concentrated in the U.N.).
 The wayfaring young man is swept into these hierarchies through an illicit relation with the daughter of a parochial disputant of imperfect stature.
 But his development is more than civic.
 While endeavoring to unearth the material resources required to bring his infant daughter into his lineage, he is visited with experiences that evoke fragmentary memories of his father, who he incrementally learns was a dualist — a traditional healer skilled with medicinal herbs, and a mystical Christian novitiate who sought to harmonize faiths on a scientific plane.
 His multilayered pilgrimage is recounted by means of a lengthy correspondence addressed to a Native American who had visited Transkei at a pivotal juncture fifty years prior to the date the composition begins — and through it, and the involvement of a surrounding ensemble, an ethnographic account of a little-known but hugely important time, place and people is assembled.
 The resulting story grips as much as it elicits.

+The creation of this work was a twenty-year project.
 The text addresses, crosses and compares topics spanning economics and labor, religion and spirituality, race and gender, government and democracy, love and parenthood, and the environment and medicine.
 At heart, it is a work of preservation — for amaXhosa and amaBomvana, and isiXhosa generally.
 Relative to the voluminous annals of literature published in the Indo-European language family, there exist very few texts published in a Bantu language, thus even fewer in a Nguni language, such as isiXhosa.
 Coordinately, there are relatively very few novel-length stories written about amaXhosa, and again thus even fewer about amaBomvana.

 California's special election to vote up a successor to Rep. Xavier Becerra proved extraordinarily competitive.
 When Rep. Becerra was appointed Attorney General of California, dozens of candidates filed for presence on the federal congressional ballot.
 The 34th Congressional district is exceptionally influential for its representation of major constituencies encompassed within the United States' second most populous city, notably Koreatown and the financial and arts quarters.
 I lent top-to-bottom campaign administration to Dr. Jason Ahn, a remarkably selfless and grounded public servant with a strong record of domestic and international humanitarian work on fundamental issues, like superior healthcare, disaster response and family reunification.
 The project comprised administrative compliance — including financial/treasury activities — at the county and state levels, as well as at the federal level with the Federal Election Commission and Internal Revenue Service.
 The rapidity with which a federal special election campaign must develop also required small-team attention to details that reached media, research, staff, events, communication, and design — for example, the campaign logo was procured from the talented Matt Player of Sydney.